 By faith Joseph, when he was dying, made mention of the departure of the children of Israel, and gave instructions concerning his bones.Hebrews 11:22

-7. Choose burial over cremation, because God’s people practice burial in the New Testament.
+7. God’s people practiced burial in the New Testament.

 The point of the following verses isn’t to imply they command burial, but simply that they present burial as the common New Testament practice among God’s people.